singingwolfboy/netlify-home/_posts/2016-01-05-a-step-by-step-nanoc-on-netlify.md

 <Bla. bla bla - we will do this and that>

 #### 1. Install Nanoc.
-The following commands will instal first Nanoc and second adsf, which is needed to view the page locally:
+The following commands will install first Nanoc and second adsf, the latter is needed to view the page locally:

 ```
 gem install nanoc
 gem install adsf
 ```

-And/or check if nanoc is installed and if so, what version with the `--version` flag:
+Optional: check if nanoc is installed properly and if so, what version by using the `--version` flag:

 ```
 nanoc --version
 ```

-#### 2. Create Nanoc Site
+#### 2. Create, Compile & View Nanoc Site
 To create your nanoc site use the following code in terminal (substitute my-site-name with the name of your choice):

 ```